top of page

 It was so cold the comic book business almost froze to death.

-The winter of 1977/78 was horrendous, with blizzards blasting across the country, closing roads nationwide, badly disrupting interstate transportation and commerce, including the big trucks that carried the printed comic books from the printer in Sparta, Illinois to the rest of the country.
+The winter of 1977/78 was horrendous, with blizzards and ice storms blasting across the country, closing roads nationwide, badly disrupting interstate transportation and commerce, including the big trucks that carried the printed comic books from the printer in Sparta, Illinois to the rest of the country.
+According to “Secret Origins of the DC Implosion: Explosion and Implosion, Part One of Three” on the website DialBForBlog.com.*

-Adding to the industry’s woes was the rapidly rising cost of printing and of paper due to a supply shortage, not to mention the American economy was in the grip of a recession and high inflation.
-It all came together in a prefect storm for disaster, but the full extent of the disaster wouldn’t be known until the sales figures for the winter were finalized in the summer of ’78, after the Explosion had been launched.
+Adding to the industry’s woes was the rapidly rising cost of printing and paper due to a supply shortage even as the American economy was in the grip of a recession and high inflation.
+It all came together in a—no pun intended—prefect storm for disaster, but the full extent of the disaster wouldn’t be known until the sales figures for the winter were finalized in the summer of ‘78, after the Explosion had been launched.

-This was the DC Implosion, the snarky and ironic name given the event by the fan press.
 DC had commissioned full-page ads drawn by Jim Aparo and Joe Staton to herald the Explosion: “More pages!
 More stories!
 And the most exciting super-heroes in comics!”
+But this was the DC Implosion, the snarky and ironic name given the event by the fan press.

 I knew how he felt.
-I may have put in less than one-tenth the time Sol had working for the company, but I had a lifetime invested in it as a reader and fan and getting laid off felt a little like being kicked out of the family home.
-I knew there wasn’t anything personal in it; I was a lowly assistant, and it was a case of last hired, first fired.
+I may not have had anything like Sol’s time in, but I had a lifetime invested in DC as a reader and fan and getting laid off felt a little like being kicked out of the family home.
+I knew there wasn’t anything personal in it.
+I was a lowly assistant, the last hired, first fired.
 Still, I loved going into work every day and being an active part of a place that meant so much to me.
-There were any number of employees who had been on staff for 10, 20, even 30 years or more and at the time I would have been happy to become one of them.
+There were any number of employees who had been on staff for ten, twenty, even thirty years or more and at the time I would have been happy to become one of them.

-But that was only half the truth.
-The rest was that it was a thinly veiled attempt to create a collectible on DC’s dime.
-I gathered up and photocopied the unprinted material and assembled the almost 950 pages it into two volumes.
+But that was only part of the reason.
+The rest was that it was a stunt, a thinly veiled attempt to create a collectible on DC’s dime.
+I gathered and photocopied the unprinted material and assembled the almost 950 pages it into two volumes.
 Al Milgrom and Alex Saviuk, both of whom had work included, were recruited to provide covers, satiric statements on the state of DC, and production artist and award winning letterer Todd Klein designed the logo.
-I brought it all down to the Warner Communications print shop in the basement of 75 Rock where 40 printed and bound copies (38,000 pages) of Cancelled Comic Cavalcade #1 and #2 were run off.
+I delivered the package to the Warner Communications print shop in the basement of 75 Rock where forty printed and bound copies (38,000 pages) of Cancelled Comic Cavalcade #1 and #2 were run off.

-Two copies went to the DC Library, one went to the legal department, and others to several DC execs and editors, me, and to the creators whose work was included, as well as one copy to Robert Overstreet.
-The latter was for the creating a collectible part of the plan by getting it listed, as a rarity, in the Overstreet Comic Book Price Guide.
+Two copies went to the DC Library, one went to the legal department, and others to DC execs and editors, me, and to the creators whose work was included, as well as one copy to Robert Overstreet.
+The latter was the how we made the two volume set an collectible, by getting it listed as a rarity in the Overstreet Comic Book Price Guide.

 The loss of so many titles cost a lot of freelancers their regular gigs.
 Some made their way to Marvel, some gradually weaned themselves off their comic book careers and went into other fields, and some, like me, managed to hang on at the House Superman Built.
-It helped that as a laid off worker, I was eligible for New York State Unemployment Insurance.
-Another financial advantage was that I was still living at home with my parents in Brooklyn.
+It helped that as a laid off full-time employeed, I was eligible for New York State Unemployment Insurance.
+Another financial advantage was that I was still living at home rent free with my parents.

 I’m not sure how I managed to hang on at DC post-Implosion.
-Maybe it was because I had spent so much time in those halls that I had become something of an office fixture, maybe not the first choice of some editors, but a known and reliable quantity.
+Maybe I had become something of an office fixture, maybe not the first choice of some editors, but a known and reliable quantity.

 * Published as “Secret Origins of the DC Implosion: Explosion and Implosion, Part One of Three” on the website DialBForBog.com.